JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-swing-interoperability.md

 ### Experimental interop blending

-By default, the interop view implemented using the `SwingPanel` wrapper is always rectangular and in the foreground, on top of any Compose Multiplatform components.
+By default, the interop view implemented using the `SwingPanel` wrapper is rectangular and in the foreground, on top of any Compose Multiplatform components.
 To make popup elements easier to use, we introduced experimental support for interop blending.